 Freemasonry in the United Kingdom is the second largest charity donor, after the National Lottery.
 Nationally, Freemasonry contributed £51.1m to deserving causes in 2020 alone.
 In addition, more than 18.5 million hours of volunteer work are undertaken by Freemasons every year.
 We in Alfred Robbins Lodge are extremely proud of the sums raised by Freemasons globally, nationally, across London and as an individual Lodge, ourselves.
 At the local level, London Freemasonry has:

-At a Lodge level, Alfred Robbins has this year made donations to the Air Ambulance appeal, The Brain Tumour Charity and Dementia UK.
+At a Lodge level, Alfred Robbins has made donations to the Air Ambulance appeal, The Brain Tumour Charity and Dementia UK over the past year alone.

 One of Teddies for Loving Care (TLC) that Freemasons donate to A&E departments for medical staff to give to young children to ease the hospital experience and then they take it home.
 Since inception of the initiative in 2001, 3.5 million teddies have been distributed to hospitals throughout England and Wales.